o3de/community/process-docs-and-markdown/github-markdown.md

 ## YouTube Videos

-They can't be added directly but you can add an image with a link to the video like this:
+Youtube videos can't be embedded directly but you can add an image with a link to the video like this:

 ```markdown
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=YOUTUBE_VIDEO_ID_HERE